 Lancaster Central Market

 Decades before there was a United States of America, there was the Lancaster Central Market.
 It claims to be America’s longest running farmers’ market (since 1730).
 Sorry, Broad Street Market!
-It does a superb job of blending Victorian charm, agricultural heritage and multiculturalism.
+It does a superb job of blending Victorian charm, agricultural heritage a, d multiculturalism.
 Take advantage of the opportunity to try local (Amish) specialties like sticky bun and whoopie pies.
-Its’ convenient downtown location makes the market an ideal base from which to explore the rest of the city.
+Its convenient downtown location makes the market an ideal base from which to explore the rest of the city.

 Landis Valley Village & Farm